Kesiyawilson/hallyuhaven/README.md

   Add, remove, or modify products in the shopping cart before checkout.

 - **Multiple Payment Methods:**
-  Choose between Cash on Delivery or online payments via Stripe and Razorpay gateways for a secure and hassle-free transaction.
+  Choose between Cash on Delivery or online payments via Razorpay gateway for a secure and hassle-free transaction.

 - **Order Processing:**
   Submit delivery information and track order status.